 Avoid Survey Scams

-- “Amy” received a call asking her to participate in a survey.
+“Amy” received a call asking her to participate in a survey.
 When she agreed, the caller asked her for the names of the magazines she received.
-She told them.
+She provided them.
 The next week, she received a call from a pretend magazine publisher telling her that her subscription to one of the magazines was about to expire.
 Amy spotted the scam because she knew she had paid for the magazine through the end of the year.
-It turns out, the surveyor who called her the week before was running a magazine scam.
+It turns out that the surveyor who called her the week before was running a magazine scam.

 Why Survey Scams?

 Some surveys are conducted as part of legitimate public opinion research.
 But these days, some scammers pretend to conduct surveys as part of fraud schemes designed to rip people off.
 There are several reasons for this:

 First, people often put their guard up during a sales pitch; by contrast, during a survey, they may let their guard down.
 The scammer may pose as a surveyor to get the recipient of the call to relax and engage in conversation.
 At some point in the call, the scammer will start a high-pressure sales pitch.

 Second, information not readily known to the public is valuable to scammers.
 The scammer may use a phony survey to get the citizen to give up personal information.
 The personal information is then used against the citizen to commit fraud.
 For instance, in telephone cramming schemes, a crammer can charge a person’s phone bill for unauthorized products simply by knowing the person’s name and phone number.
 Or the scammer may use knowledge obtained during the survey to gain credibility with the consumer.
 For example, the surveyor may ask the consumer where he banks.
 Two months later, the scammer may call the citizen back, pose as his bank, tell him there were fraudulent charges against his bank account, and ask for his account number to stop the fraud.